panzerdp/dmitripavlutin.com/content/posts/165-vue-next-tick/index.md

 type: post
 ---

-A change to Vue component's data (props or state) isn't immediately reflected in the DOM.
+A change to the Vue component's data (props or state) isn't immediately reflected in the DOM.
 Rather, Vue updates DOM asynchronously.

 You can catch the moment when Vue updates DOM using `Vue.nextTick()` or `vm.$nextTick()` functions.
 Let's see in detail how these methods work.

 ## 1. Vue.nextTick()

-When changing Vue component data the DOM happen asynchronously.
+When changing Vue component data the DOM updates asynchronously.
 That's expected because Vue collects multiple updates from all the components, then tries to create a single batch to update the DOM.

 For example, let's consider a component that toggles the display of an element: